 Reinforcement theory is based on the work of Skinner (1974).
-It expresses the belief that changes in behaviour take place as a result of an individual's response to events or stimuli, and the ensuing consequences (rewards or punishments).
+It expresses the belief that changes in behaviour take place as a result of an individual's response to events or stimuli and the ensuing consequences (rewards or punishments).
 Individuals can be 'conditioned' to repeat the behaviour by positive reinforcement in the form of feedback and knowledge of results.
+This process is known as 'operant conditioning'.